 Next, take a look at how much others charge for similar services at your level of expertise.
 One of the best ways to do this is to join a Facebook group and ask.
 Once you know what they charge, you can go under that if you're new to the market or over it if you're an expert.

 Another massive item you should plan for is taxes.
 You'll be paying your own taxes as a freelancer, so your rates should incorporate the taxes you'll eventually have to pay.
 The average tax amount paid by Americans, for all taxes, is about 29%.
 This means you'll end up paying $3 in taxes out of every $10 you earn.
 Price your work to pay your taxes and be left with the income you want.

 Your best rates will be different, because everyone's market is different.
 What works on the East Coast might not be successful in Nevada.
 Try a few different price points until you find the rate clients accept and you can live on.

 This part is simple!
-Here’s a step-by-step guide to getting your invoice done:
+Here's a step-by-step guide to getting your personal training invoices done:

 Once you've finished these six steps, you are ready to send your invoice to your client.
 Save it in your Indy workspace or download it as a PDF.
 Then, email it to your client so they can pay you.

 Using a personal training invoice template is a great way for a personal trainer to ensure that they accurately and professionally bill clients for their personal training services.
 A well-crafted invoice template can help personal trainers keep track of their services and income, as well as properly bill their clients.
 It also helps them to present themselves in a professional manner by ensuring that their invoices are presented clearly and accurately.